Latinos Pay More for Energy Than What They Use

 You can share crucial environmental information with your local leaders, too.

 If you’d like to continue making a difference in your community’s sustainability practices, download a Salud America!
-Health Equity Report Card.
+Health Report Card.

 The report card will show you how you will see how your county is doing on various health-related conditions compared to the rest of your state and nation.
 The data will show how your area stacks up in air toxin exposure, respiratory hazard indices, population density, tree canopy, and job rates in the agricultural, construction, and manufacturing fields.